-In this section, you will find information relevant to the LGBT community in the 44th Ward (organized alphabetically)
+In this section, you will find information relevant to the LGBTQ community in the 44th Ward (organized alphabetically)

 The ACLU LGBT & AIDS Project works to fight all forms of discrimination against lesbians, gay men, bisexuals, transgender persons, and individuals affected by AIDS.
 Our efforts include litigation in state and federal courts on behalf of individuals and classes of clients, direct and grassroots outreach to legislators in the Illinois General Assembly and in Congress, and organizing campaigns to move public opinion to support equality for all persons in Illinois and across the nation.
 National website is www.aclu.org/lgbt

 The mission of the AIDS Foundation of Chicago is to lead the fight against HIV/AIDS and improve the lives of people affected by the epidemic.
 Founded in 1985 by community activists and physicians, the AIDS Foundation of Chicago is a local and national leader in the fight against HIV/AIDS.We collaborate with community organizations to develop and improve HIV/AIDS services; fund and coordinate prevention, care, and advocacy projects; and champion effective, compassionate HIV/AIDS policy.

 As the only agency in the state devoted solely to serving the legal needs of people with HIV/AIDS, AIDS Legal Council of Chicago provides legal assistance and representation to low-income residents of Cook County with HIV on a wide range of legal issues related to their status, including: